The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 | Time saved / week | - | 15 hours |

-These results are explained by the relevance of timing: an intent signal detected within 48 hours identifies a prospect in motion, not a contact randomly pulled from a database.
-The Rodz Balance model further refines these results by prioritizing the strongest signals.
+The numbers trace back to timing.
+An intent signal detected within 48 hours identifies a prospect in motion, not a contact pulled at random from a database.
+The Rodz Balance model refines this further by prioritizing the signals with the highest overlap.

 To go deeper, check out our Rodz vs. Lusha, Kaspr and Apollo comparison and our guide to building a multi-signal pipeline with the Rodz API.